 Both types have similar survival rates and rates of valve thrombosis.
 Mechanical prostheses have a higher rate of bleeding complications, and bioprostheses are more likely to require re-intervention because they deteriorate more rapidly than mechanical valves.

-A mechanical valve is usually used (1 Treatment reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
-Most often, valvular stenosis or insufficiency... read more ) in patients who are not contemplating becoming pregnant and who meet one or more of the following criteria:
+A mechanical valve is usually used (1 Treatment reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms occur.
+Depending on which valve is involved, the... read more ) in patients who are not contemplating becoming pregnant and who meet one or more of the following criteria: